RSS Feeds

 3. While on the page, add openrss.org/ at the beginning of the URL of the page in your browser bar.

-4. Navigate to the updated URL to generate the Open RSS feed.
+4. Navigate to the updated URL to generate the feed.

-5. Add the RSS feed to your RSS reader.
+5. Add the feed to your reader app.

 Limitations

-To preserve resources and keep the experience great for everyone, using Open RSS YouTube feeds do have some limitations.
+To preserve resources and keep the experience great for everyone, using YouTube feeds does have some limitations.

 • To avoid overloading YouTube's servers, feeds are not always updated with new content in real-time, so they shouldn't be relied on for time-sensitive tasks or used as a replacement for real-time notifications.

-• The content in YouTube RSS feeds is restricted to only the most recently uploaded content and do not show old content in a user's history.
+• The content in YouTube feeds is restricted to only the most recently uploaded content and doesn't show old content in a user's history.

 • The content in a feed will only update if the feed is in use.

-Even though Open RSS provides more enhanced YouTube RSS feeds, you can always get an RSS feed for a channel directly from the YouTube website if you'd like.
+Even though Open RSS provides more enhanced YouTube feeds, you can always get a feed for a channel directly from the YouTube website if you'd like.
 They're just hidden, so they're a little harder to find.

-To get a channel's RSS feed from YouTube directly:
+To get a channel's feed from YouTube directly:

 1. Go to any user's channel page on youtube.com.